Spain

-Climate and Weather of Spain
+Climate overview of Spain

 Because Spain has a varied landscape and consists of many mountainous areas, a wide range of climates can be found in the country.
 Spain can be divided into three climate zones.
 The islands and coastal areas in the south and east have a sunny Mediterranean climate.
 The more central inland areas have a continental climate, while the north and north-west feature a maritime climate.